MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 You have to ensure that an SSL certificate is bound to the primary web application.
 For production environments, this certificate should be issued by a public certification authority (CA).
 For test and development environments, this can be a self-signed certificate.
 We call this the on-premises SharePoint SSL certificate.

 > [!TIP]
 > This is typically a separate certificate from the one that you'll later install on the reverse proxy device, but you can use the Secure Channel SSL certificate for this if you want to.
-For more information about these certificates, see the [Plan SSL certificates](plan-connectivity-from-office-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).
+For more information about these certificates, see the [Plan SSL certificates](plan-connectivity-from-microsoft-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md).

 The host name of the web application must be in the **Subject** field of the SSL certificate.
-After the certificate is bound to the web application, you can see this host name in the **Issued To** field in the **Server Certificates** dialog box in Internet Information Services (IIS).
+After the certificate is bound to the web application, you can see this host name in the **Issued To** field in the **Server Certificates** dialog in Internet Information Services (IIS).
 For more information, see [How to Set Up SSL on IIS 7.0](https://go.microsoft.com/fwlink/p/?LinkId=187887).

 #### Configure split DNS
 <a name="woaam_splitdns"> </a>

 You have to configure split DNS.
 This is a common configuration that's used to help ensure that on-premises client computers resolve a server name to internal IP addresses, even though public DNS resolution resolves the same service name to a completely different public IP address.
-This enables users to be redirected to an endpoint that uses standard SharePoint security-enhanced mechanisms for authentication, but queries from Office 365 can be directed through a reverse proxy that's configured to use certificate authentication.
+This enables users to be redirected to an endpoint that uses standard SharePoint security-enhanced mechanisms for authentication, but queries from Microsoft 365 can be directed through a reverse proxy that's configured to use certificate authentication.

-For more information about how to use split DNS in a hybrid topology, see [Architecture Design Recommendation for SharePoint 2013 Hybrid Search Features](https://go.microsoft.com/fwlink/?LinkID=392219).
+For more info about how to use split DNS in a hybrid topology, see [Architecture Design Recommendation for SharePoint 2013 Hybrid Search Features](https://go.microsoft.com/fwlink/?LinkID=392219).
 For information about how to configure a split DNS, see [A faulty split-brain DNS configuration can prevent a seamless SSO sign-in experience](https://support.microsoft.com/kb/2715326).

 #### Create an A record in the on-premises DNS
 <a name="woaam_arecord"> </a>